local-first-web/state/docs/security.md

 2. **Role**: One per role, used to decrypt sensitive field-level data
 3. **Actor**: One per actor, used to sign changes

-These keys are generated and stored by the auth server, and provided to actors when they successfully authenticate.
+These keys are generated and stored by the authentication server, and provided to actors when they successfully authenticate.

 #### Encrypting for readers with different keys